 Natural diamond mining should, of course, be more regulated to protect and develop the communities where the mines are located.

-They also hinder the opportunity to help and support countless communities who depend on the natural diamond mining trade to earn a living.
+The lab-grown diamond industry hinders the opportunity to help and support countless communities, who depend on the natural diamond mining trade to earn a living.

 We think the solution is somewhere between the two, similar to the public-private partnership in Botswana.